LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 ### Limitations

 * In the current version of Apple Auth support, only a bot in LiveEngage (using the [Messaging Agent SDK](messaging-agent-sdk-overview.html)) will be able to receive the authentication response (using the [Conversation Metadata](messaging-agent-sdk-conversation-metadata-guide.html)).
   * Human Agent is currently not exposed to these events.
-This will be solved for in Q1 2019
+There will be an option to recieve authentication response data without the Messaging Agent SDK in Q1 2019
-* Updating the Apple Business Chat authentication status in the LiveEngage UI is planned for 2019
+* Updating the Apple Business Chat authentication status visually in the LiveEngage UI is planned for 2019